 Those existing techniques can cover most deployment cases, except femtocell-only scenarios (i.e. without GNSS-connected macrocell operating in the same band).
 Several techniques may be used as a solution, like eLoran, decentralized synchronization networks [18], IEEE-1588v2/PTP (e.g. over VDSL or DOCSIS), improved GNSS receivers, etc. However those approaches still need further studies.

 In section 3, it has been shown that common frame structure configuration is not restricted to a single-technology but may also be applied among different technologies provided they allow for common compatible parameters.
 It has been shown that all WiMAX frame structures have an equivalent LTE-TDD configuration (but the opposite is not true since LTE also allows for more uplink than downlink, contrary to WiMAX), and existing examples of WiMAX-LTE adjacent-channel network coexistence have been exhibited.
 This may help coexistence or transition between legacy BWA to newer IMT deployments.
-Existing examples of cross-operators (same technology) synchronization have also been exhibited.]WiMAX and LTE-TDD frame structures
+Existing examples of cross-operators (same technology) synchronization have also been exhibited.]

+[Conclusion for frame structure coordination]

+From the technical perspective, it has been shown that common frame structure configuration is not restricted to a single-technology but may also be applied among different technologies provided they allow for common compatible parameters.
+In the example of WiMAX and LTE-TDD, both technologies support 5ms frame length, and common uplink-downlink parameters.
+In the few cases where WiMAX parameters do not have an exact LTE equivalent (like in the 29:18 TDD ratio commonly used in WiMAX), there are technical solutions to ensure synchronization – which have been effectively used by operators transitioning from WiMAX to LTE-TDD.

+It should be noted that although all WiMAX TDD ratios have an equivalent LTE-TDD ratio, the opposite is not true since the lowest WiMAX DL/UL ratio has 65% of downlink, while LTE-TDD allows down to 35% (i.e. more uplink than downlink).
+Such cross-technology synchronization may also come at the expense of some loss of capacity (e.g. if the LTE "guard period" or upPTS are large).
+Cell radius and some of the OTA "network listening" mechanism are also impacted by parameters like the guard period size and the dwPTS size, which are more constrained with cross-operator synchronization.

+Successful examples of inter-operator TDD network synchronization, e.g. in Malaysia, Korea, and Japan, demonstrates the feasibility and the “real world” applicability of such approaches.
+Successful examples of cross-technology synchronization have been implemented in the US by Clearwire.

+This report has been focusing on perfect synchronization without any TX/RX overlap, just as most interference studies consider 100% overlap.
+Further studies would be needed to assess behavior and resilience when imperfect synchronization is implemented (e.g. due to synchronization error, or slightly different start of frame or frame structure), leading to a limited interference zone in the frame.
+First results suggest that an LTE-TDD victim should be resilient since the data loss would only affect payload data in the interference zone of the frame, without blocking more important control messages, which may be acceptable if the probability of simultaneous transmission is not very high.
+More assessment is needed, especially targeting a WiMAX victim.

+WiMAX and LTE-TDD frame structures

 This annex details the supported parameters in LTE and WiMAX specifications at the time of this writing.